SwareJonge/mkdd/README.md

 Decompilation of Mario Kart Double Dash!!
 ## Build Instructions
 - Dump a copy of the debug version of the game and extract the main.dol
-- Place main.dol in the orig folder
+- Place main.dol in orig/MarioClub_us
 - Place the compilers of GC MW 2.5 in tools/2.5
 - Place the compilers of GC MW 1.2.5 in tools/1.2.5
 - Install DevkitPPC, Ninja and Python